kaxap/rmq/README.md

 	}
 	defer inputQueue.Close()

-	// this is short syntax for durable producer queue outputQueue, err := rmq.NewProducerQueue("output_queue", 1)
+	// this is short syntax for a durable producer queue outputQueue, err := rmq.NewProducerQueue("output_queue", 1)
 	if err != nil {
 		// could not connect or create channel